 To learn how to manage and update your WordPress software, see the tutorial below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been tested, certified, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been certified, reviewed, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.

 Did you enjoy this tutorial?
-If so, please consider sharing this information with other blog owners using the social buttons below.
+If so, please take a moment and share this information with anyone who can benefit from WordPress using the links below.